Make sure your horse or pony is able to behave normally.

 - Take the time to learn how your horse learns so that you can train him humanely and effectively.
 Be careful to use training aids your horse understands and use them in a consistent manner.

 - Take time to learn how your horse normally behaves.
-If your horse starts exhibiting abnormal behaviour or its behaviour changes away from its normal behaviour, you should seek immediate advice from an equine specialist vet.
+If your horse starts exhibiting abnormal behaviour or its behaviour changes away from its normal behaviour, you should seek immediate advice from an equine specialist vet as they could be ill or suffering.